seanhig/iics-secure-agent/flatfiles/README.md

-Create a flat file connection to the container `/flatfiles` folder and it will link to this directory.
+# Flatfiles Folder

+Place the `IICS Lab Files` in this director and it will be availble to the `iics-docker-agent` at the path `/flatfiles/<lab files>`.